 Growing numbers of teachers—from every corner of the state—are contacting members of the legislature’s Education Committee and urging them to adopt Senate Bill 380, an Act Concerning the Exclusion of Student Performance on the Mastery Examination from Teacher Evaluations.
 Please contact your legislator on this issue if he or she is a member of the Education Committee.
 (Click here for a list of Education Committee members.
 Click here to look up your legislators and find their contact information.)

-The forum for discussion of teacher evaluation was a meeting of the Performance Evaluation Advisory Council (PEAC).
+Today the forum for discussion of teacher evaluation was a meeting of the Performance Evaluation Advisory Council (PEAC).
 Members of the group represent teachers, administrators, superintendents, school boards, and higher education.
-They tried to address the statewide confusion over what must be included in teacher evaluations next year, voting not to require (but to still allow) districts to use SBAC scores in teacher evaluations for the 2016-17 school year.
+Today they tried to address the statewide confusion over what must be included in teacher evaluations next year, voting not to require (but to still allow) districts to use SBAC scores in teacher evaluations for the 2016-17 school year.
 Since PEAC is advisory to the state Board of Education, the board must vote on the PEAC recommendation at its meeting on April 6.

 Recent research in Maryland, Illinois, and at the National Center for Education Statistics, has shown that standardized tests create a significant technology gap for students in high-poverty schools—students receive lower scores on computer-based tests than they would using pencil and paper.
 Coupling unreliable and discriminatory test scores to teacher evaluations is not valid, and punishes dedicated teachers in the schools where they are needed most.